ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 Without a token, the server responds with HTTP 401.
 This means we are not authorized.
-As we don't have a log in available just yet, we can use the Direct Access Grants flow to obtain a token.
+As we don't have a login form available just yet, we can use the Direct Access Grants flow to obtain a token.
 This can come in very handy for testing different scenarios as well.

 ```bash